axelarnetwork/interchain-token-service/docs/index.md

 | ---- | ---- | ----------- |
 | [0] | bytes32 | bytes32 identifier for this contract |

-## LinkerRouterProxy
+## RemoteAddressValidatorProxy

-_Proxy contract for the LinkerRouter contract.
+_Proxy contract for the RemoteAddressValidator contract.
 Inherits from the Proxy contract._

 ### constructor